shorebirdtech/website/src/content/blog/viewing-logs.md

 ---
-layout: ../../layouts/BlogLayout.astro
-title: Blog | Viewing logs in released apps
+title: Viewing logs in released apps
+author: bryanoltman
 description: How to view logs for an app without a debugger attached.
-date: 8/20/2024
+date: 2024-08-20
 ---

-# Viewing logs for a released app

 Whether you're using a logging framework or the humble `print` function, logs provide a window into how your app is working (or not working) in real-time.